-3. SCOPING OF SYSTEMS, STRUCTURES AND COMPONENTS
+III.3.
+SCOPING OF SYSTEMS.
+STRUCTURES AND COMPONENTS

-An overall process for understanding and performing a LTO scoping process was developed by a joint assembly of all four working groups and is provided in Appendix II.
+An overall process for understanding and performing a LTO scoping process was developed by a joint assembly of all four working groups and is provided in Section 2.5 of this report.

-3.1.
-BACKGROUND AND METHODOLOGY
+III.3.1.
+Background and methodology

-Normally the power plant's electrical department is responsible for performing scoping evaluations on the plant's electrical and instrumentation and control (EI&C) systems for their applicability to licence renewal requirements.
+Normally the power plant's electrical department is responsible for performing scoping evaluations on the plant's electrical and instrumentation and control (E I&C) systems for their applicability to licence renewal requirements.
 These systems are identified at specific voltage levels or within functional performance related systems (e.g., radiation monitoring, engineered safety feature (ESF) actuation, reactor protection, etc.) for electrical power or instrumentation and control, respectively.

-The scoping process evaluations (Appendix II) include an initial review of the system and component information to determine completeness of the system component list.
+The scoping process evaluations (Section 2.5.) include an initial review of the system and component information to determine completeness of the system component list.
 Since some electrical components are contained in generic systems (e.g., metering and relaying) these components needed to be identified and transferred into their specific electrical systems.